I just realised that in my three and half years of blogging, I have never featured a recipe for cauliflower on Souvlaki For The Soul!

 The cauliflower soup uses milk and a little cream to make it mellow.
 I've also added some grated Parmigiano Reggiano just before serving to give it a nice bit of added "sharpness".
 Feel free to add a variety of spices to the following recipe.
 I'm thinking nutmeg or even cumin would work well here.

-- 250 mls of chicken stock or vegie stock or water
+- 250 mls chicken stock , can substitute with veggie stock or water

-- Add the stock and enough milk to cover the florets
+- Add the stock and milk and season with salt and pepper.

 - Serve with a generous amount of grated Parmigiano Reggiano on top.